Root (board game)

-Root: A Game of Woodland Might and Right is a 2018 asymmetric board game designed by Cole Wehrle, illustrated by Kyle Ferrin, and published by Leder Games.
-In Root, players compete for the most victory points through moving and battling using varying functions with unique abilities.
+Root: A Game of Woodland Might and Right is a 2018 asymmetric strategy wargame board game designed by Cole Wehrle, illustrated by Kyle Ferrin, and published by Leder Games.
+Players compete for the most victory points through moving and battling using various factions with unique abilities.
 Upon its release, Root received positive reviews, and was followed by four expansions.
 A digital version, developed by Dire Wolf Digital, was released in 2020.

 Gameplay

-In Root, 2-4 players compete in an asymmetric wargame to control a forest.
+In Root, 2-4 players compete in an asymmetric strategy wargame to control a forest.
 Each player controls a different faction, each of which has different gameplay elements, tactics, and point scoring options.
-In the base game, 4 factions are present: the Eyrie, Marquise de Cat, Woodland Alliance, and the Vagabond.
+In the base game, 4 factions are present: the Eyrie Dynasties, Marquise de Cat, Woodland Alliance, and the Vagabond.
 While there is a common set of rules for movement, hands of cards, and battling each other, every faction adds an additional layer of rules complexity.